fstark/macflim/README.md

 _The iPod introduction should have waited for MacFlim to be available_

-MacFlim brings movie playing abilities to most of the Macinsoth famility, namely:
+MacFlim brings movie playing abilities to most of the Macintosth familiy, namely:

 * Macintosh XL
+* Macintosh 128K
 * Macintosh 512K
 * Mac Plus
 * Mac SE
 * Mac SE/30
 * Macintosh Portable (use Mac SE files)

-on their beautiful internal back and white 512x342 display (or in a part of it for the Portable).
+on their beautiful internal back and white 512x342 display (or in a part of it for the Mac XL and the Portable).

-Note: the Macintosh 128K is not yet supported.

 ## What is in the repository?